davidlamt/personal-blog/content/post/software-development/20-how-to-create-an-archives-page-with-hugo.md

 Now you can ~~criticize~~ compliment it.

-I hope that the short snippet and explanation helps you customize your own archives page.
+I hope that the short code snippet and explanation helps you customize your own archives page.
 Feel free to view the <a href="https://github.com/davidlamt/hugo-theme-casper/" target="_blank" rel="nofolow">source code</a> for my entire blog and use it to customize your own!

 What do you think about not having a search function on a blog?
 Do you think that having an archives page could make up for it?